Blog/Comparison

 The catch: TrainingPeaks calculates training stress primarily from power and pace data.
 While strength training is now supported on the platform, the TSS (Training Stress Score) calculations remain most accurate for cardio activities where power or pace data provides precise load measurement.
 A heavy lifting session still generates less precise training stress values than the same duration on the bike with a power meter.

-Experienced athletes and coaches interpret TSB alongside external data to make recovery decisions.
-Incredible automates that interpretation for people who train without a coach -- which is most people.
+Experienced athletes and coaches interpret TSB alongside external data.
+Incredible brings sleep, vitals, recent training, and today's recorded workouts into one view for people who train without a coach.

 Strength Training